 Tours and Activities

 The good news about Churchill is that Itsanitaq Museum and Polar Bears International House are free.
 Both places are in the town center so it is easy to walk there.
 You need to pay for outdoor activities like aurora viewing, polar bear and beluga whales tour, dog sledding, and so forth, but you do not have to join expensive multiple day tours for these.

 There are several tour operators in Churchill, and you can shop around and compare prices and quality.
 I went on a dog sledding and aurora tour with Blue Sky Expeditions, and paid $140 for both activities.
 It was the best tour I found in town.
 Both guides, Jenafor and Gerald, have lived in Churchill for many years and they will only take you on an aurora tour when they see a high possibility of the lights showing up.
 I went on their aurora tour twice without additional cost.
 Jenafor is also a professional photographer and takes great pictures for her guests.

-I was also fortunate to join them and other guests walking on the ice on the last day.
+I was also fortunate to join them and other guests walking on the ice on the Churchill River on the last day.
 I paid a fraction of the cost of what other operators charged for the same trip and had the best time.

 However, visiting polar bears and watching beluga whales are summer and fall activities, so I did not get to experience that this time.
 From what I learned, most locals have seen polar bears in town during the summer season.

 The cost of hotels ranges anywhere from $85 to $200 per night.
 Currently, there are no options for hostels, and is not safe to camp around, so you have to suck up the cost of accommodations there.